Spironolactone: Medical uses

-Spironolactone is primarily used in the treatment of heart failure with reduced ejection fraction (HFrEF), where it has demonstrated significant benefits in reducing mortality and hospitalizations when added to standard therapy.
+Spironolactone is used in the treatment of heart failure with reduced ejection fraction (HFrEF), where evidence shows that it reduces the risk of heart failure hospitalisation and mortality when added to standard therapy.

-Multiple studies show that spironolactone improves left ventricular diastolic function and reduces heart failure hospitalisations in patients with heart failure with preserved ejection fraction (HFpEF), though without benefits in all-cause death or overall hospitalisation rates.
-Also, some evidence suggests spironolactone may be effective in HFpEF with resistant hypertension (defined as blood pressure >130/80 mmHg) refractory to an ACE inhibitor/ARB, calcium channel blocker, and diuretic.
+Multiple studies show that spironolactone improves left ventricular diastolic function in patients with heart failure with preserved ejection fraction HFpEF, though without benefits in death from any cause or overall hospitalisation.
+One randomised controlled trial showed a modest reduction in hospitalisation due to heart failure.
+A secondary analysis of TOPCAT suggested possible benefit in patients with both HFpEF and resistant hypertension, but this has not been confirmed in a prospective trial designed for this subgroup.
+Spironolactone is an effective fourth-line add-on therapy for lowering blood pressure in resistant hypertension that remains uncontrolled despite an ACE inhibitor or ARB, calcium channel blocker, and diuretic.

 It is also used to treat edematous conditions such as nephrotic syndrome or ascites in people with liver disease, essential hypertension, low blood levels of potassium, secondary hyperaldosteronism (such as occurs with liver cirrhosis), and Conn's syndrome (primary hyperaldosteronism).
 The most common use of spironolactone is in the treatment of heart failure.
 On its own, spironolactone is only a weak diuretic because it primarily targets the distal nephron (collecting tubule), where only small amounts of sodium are reabsorbed, but it can be combined with other diuretics to increase efficacy.
 The classification of spironolactone as a "potassium-sparing diuretic" has been described as obsolete.
 Spironolactone is also used to treat Bartter's syndrome due to its ability to raise potassium levels.

 Spironolactone, which has antiandrogenic effects, may help improve acne in adult women, with modest benefits demonstrated in recent clinical trials.
 Its use is limited by short-term outcome data and minimal reporting of side effects.
 It is considered a possible alternative to antibiotics for hormonal acne.
 It is also used to manage other androgen-related conditions such as hirsutism, seborrhoea, and female pattern hair loss Spironolactone is used for the treatment of hirsutism in the United States.
 High doses of spironolactone, which are needed for considerable antiandrogenic effects, are not recommended for men due to the high risk of feminization and other side effects.
 Spironolactone can be used to treat symptoms of hyperandrogenism, such as due to polycystic ovary syndrome.